esm7/obsidian-map-view/README.md

 ![](search.png)

-2. While writing/editing a note: create a geolocation link in the format of `[](geo:)`, and if you start typing inside the link name (the brackets), Map View will initiate a location search.
-If you confirm one of the options, it will fill-in the location's coordinates.
-See more on this in the "In-Note Location Search" section below.

-To make this more streamlined, Map View adds to Obsidian a command named Insert Geolocation which you can map to a keyboard shortcut.

-3. If you have a location in some other mapping service that you wish to log, e.g. from Google Maps, you can copy the URL from that service, right-click in your note and select "Paste as Geolocation".
-The supported services are configurable, see below for more details.

-4. If you prefer to edit it manually, use one of the "copy geolocation" options when you right-click the map.
+2. If you prefer to enter geolocations as text, use one of the "copy geolocation" options when you right-click the map.
 If you use "copy geolocation", just remember you need the note to start with a front matter that has an empty `locations:` line.

 ![](copy.png)

+## Paste as Geolocation

+Map View monitors the system clipboard, and when a URL is detected to have an encoded geolocation (e.g. a Google Maps URL), a "Paste as geolocation" entry is added to the editor context menu.
+You can thus copy a link from Google Map and paste it as a geolocation inside a note.

+Alternatively, you can right-click a URL that is already present in a note and choose "Convert to geolocation".

+By default Map View can parse URLs from two services: Google Maps and the OpenStreetMap "show address" link.

-### Filtering by Tags
+## Filtering by Tags

 At the time of release, this plugin provides just one way to filter notes: an "OR" search by tags.